peterhurford/kaggle-avito_demand/IDEAS.md

 - use harmonic mean for price / diff
 - use geometric mean for price / diff

-- Figure out what to do with Matt's entity embedding on price
 - Add Matt's entity embedding on deal probability
 - Add Matt's entity embedding on deal threshold
 - Add Matt's Price ECDF encoding